Scalys/bsp-yocto/readme.md

 ## PFE firmware

 1. Place the pfe firmware engine-pfe-bin/pfe_fw_sbl.itb in the SD card root
-2. Boot the grapeboard and stop the boot process at the bootloader stage.
+2. Boot the trustbox and stop the boot process at the bootloader stage.
 3. Run the pfe update scrip:
 ```
 => run update_mmc_pfe_qspi_nor